Effects of smoking on your oral health

 Find out more about how to spot the symptoms of mouth cancer.

-These symptoms aren’t always caused by mouth cancer, but if you have any of these, it’s important to see your GP or dentist.
+These symptoms aren’t always caused by mouth cancer.
+However if you have any of these symptoms or any other concerns about mouth cancer, it’s important to see your GP or dentist.

 How to protect your smile